-Two class parties per year (chosen by grade level) are permitted for each grade.
+Two class parties per year, (Christmas and End of the Year) are permitted for each grade.
 Individual celebrations such as birthday parties will not be allowed.
-However, if parents wish to bring treats for their child's class in recognition of a birthday, arrangements with the teacher must be made in advance so the teacher can stay within the state and local regulations.
+However, if parents wish to bring treats for their child's class in recognition of a birthday, arrangements with the teacher must be made in advance so the teacher can stay teacher must be made in advance so the teacher can stay within the state and local regulations.
+Please do not send cupcakes or outside food for your child's class.
 Daily instructional time is scheduled for maximum teaching and learning.
 Frequent interruptions become a hindrance to the learning process and prevent our children from doing their best.

 Snacks may be an integral part of the younger children's school day.
 Nutritious snacks such as fruit, cheese, non-sweetened crackers, etc. are encouraged over cakes and candies.
+We are hoping to receive a grant this year again so that all students at Lula will receive a healthy snack provided by Lanier Produce.
+We received a grant last year from the state of Georgia under The Fresh fruit and Vegetable Program (FFVP), so that all students will receive a fruit and vegetable snack each day.
+We are hoping to do the same this year.
 Fruit juices or juice drinks are encouraged.
 Canned or bottled sodas are not allowed.
-Check with your child's teacher to see if snacks are allowed in that classroom.

 Students are allowed to bring water bottles to class, provided they are filled with water only.
-This is in support of the research on Brain Based Learning which views hydration as a positive factor in student learning.
+This is in support of the research on Brain Based Learning, which views hydration as a positive factor in student learning.
+We have two water bottle fillers in the school so a student may refill their water bottle throughout the school day.